 As always, Monster Hunter keeps on giving long after you finish the main objectives.
 World brims with content.
 Endgame objectives with gradually increasing difficulty keep opening up after the story credits roll, acting as a sort of second main course.

-And for those who want to savor the campaign before getting to the real challenging stuff, there’s plenty to distract you from main objectives.
+And for those who want to savor the campaign before getting to the real challenging stuff, there’s plenty to distract you from the core campaign.

 An abundance of side quests ranging from standard slaying or capture missions to scavenger hunts offer different challenges.
 World adds two new forms of mission, “Investigations” and “Bounties.”
 Unlocked gradually throughout the game, Investigations are limited-use activities that dole out bonus rewards based on difficulty.
 By the time you play through the campaign, you will have unlocked dozens of these, while Bounties act as secondary goals to finish while working towards a mission’s main task.